 First, mental health providers’ (particularly psychiatrists’) shift from a focus on psychotherapy to a biology-centered view of the causes of mental illness hasn’t yielded much in the way of gains.
 According to Benedict Carey, “Over the past 40 years, [psychiatry] remade itself from the inside out, radically altering how researchers and the public talked about the root causes of persistent mental distress….
 The arrival of biological psychiatry, in the past few decades, was expected to clarify matters, by detailing how abnormalities in the brain gave rise to all variety of mental distress….
 The blueprint for reassembly was the revision in 1980 of psychiatry’s field guide, the Diagnostic and Statistical Manual of Mental Disorders, which effectively excluded psychological explanations.
 Gone was the rich Freudian language about hidden conflicts, along with the empty theories about incorrect or insufficient ‘mothering’….
-But despite billions of dollars in research funding, and thousands of journal articles, biological psychiatry has given doctors and patients little of practical value, never mind a cause or a cure.”34
+But despite billions of dollars in research funding, and thousands of journal articles, biological psychiatry has given doctors and patients little of practical value, never mind a cause or a cure.”36

 Second, progress skeptics contend there has been little advance in pharmacological treatment of mental health problems.
-There’s been an explosion of new pharmaceuticals designed to treat specific types of mental illness, particularly since the 1990s.
-But the results, in this view, have been underwhelming.
+Despite an explosion of new pharmaceuticals designed to treat specific types of mental illness, particularly since the 1990s, the results, in this view, have been underwhelming.
 In the assessment of Edmund Higgins, “drugs developed in the past 20 years perform like older medications.
 Abilify is no more effective for treating schizophrenia than the very first antipsychotic, Thorazine.
 New antidepressants lift mood no better than the tricyclic antidepressants discovered in the 1950s.
 Lithium, first used in 1949, remains the gold standard for bipolar disorder.
 Adderall provides no further advantages for attention-deficit/hyperactivity disorder than the Benzedrine first administered for it in 1937.
 There are exceptions — we appear to be better at treating the depressive phase of bipolar disorder, and Clozaril is a more effective treatment for schizophrenia than its predecessors — but much of what seemed so revolutionary 20 years ago was more illusion than substance.
 The new medications tap into the same brain mechanisms as the old ones, albeit with fewer side effects.
-Finding novel treatments for mental illness has become so discouraging that several pharmaceutical companies have shut down or reduced neuroscience research.”35
+Finding novel treatments for mental illness has become so discouraging that several pharmaceutical companies have shut down or reduced neuroscience research.”37

 Third, “The most discouraging assessment came in 2013 from an in-depth analysis by the U.S. Burden of Disease Collaborators.
 Hundreds of investigators gathered data on 291 diseases and injuries between 1990 and 2010.
-Combining premature death and disability to calculate the burden of each disease, they found that the toll of mental disorders had grown in the past two decades, even as other serious conditions became more manageable.”36 We don’t, however, know whether this finding owes to a genuine increase in the harm caused by mental illness or to the fact that a larger number of harmful conditions are now classified as mental illness due to a broadening of diagnostic criteria.
+Combining premature death and disability to calculate the burden of each disease, they found that the toll of mental disorders had grown in the past two decades, even as other serious conditions became more manageable.”38 We don’t, however, know whether this finding owes to a genuine increase in the harm caused by mental illness or to the fact that a larger number of harmful conditions are now classified as mental illness due to a broadening of diagnostic criteria.

 Fourth, suicide hasn’t decreased in the US (figures 5 and 6 above).

 First, stigma seems to have decreased.
 This owes in part to publicity and to greater attention in key institutions such as schools and workplaces.
 Another reason is the growing perception that mental ill-health is treatable.
 Richard Layard and David Clark point out that this has precedents: “When cancer was largely untreatable, people hid it.
 Only as it has become treatable have people talked about their condition.
 And the fear and dread have been greatly reduced.
 Likewise, as more and more disabilities have become treatable, people have become much more open and straightforward about their disability.
 So have their families.
-And they have often formed themselves into extremely effective lobby groups.”38
+And they have often formed themselves into extremely effective lobby groups.”40

 Second, access to mental health care very likely has increased, though we don’t have hard data to be sure.
 Figure 7 shows the rate of service use for people with anxiety, mood, and substance abuse disorders in nine affluent democratic nations as of the mid-2000s.
 These numbers are lower than we’d like, but they almost certainly are higher than in earlier decades.